 In HBP it seems to have been Trelawney blundering into the Room of Requirement and being ejected just in time for Harry to stumble across her and be given her account of the night of the Prophecy.
-There just isn’t any plausible way for anyone to have planned that.
+There just isn’t any plausible way for anyone to have orchetrated that.
 It appears to have been pure sod’s law.
 But the incident was absolutely critical to getting a key piece of Snape backstory information across to both Harry and to the reader.

-In OotP the random element is Montegue’s reappearance at exactly the right time for Harry to have been left alone with the means of discovering yet another key piece of information about Snape’s past.
+In OotP the determinedly random element is Montegue’s reappearance at exactly the right time for Harry to have been left alone with the means of discovering yet another key piece of information about Snape’s past.
 I cannot see any plausible way in which that can have been planned for by anybody involved in the matter, either.
-But, I still contend that some alternative probably had been.
+But, I still contend that some alternative distraction probably had been.

 For that matter, if this is a set-up, we can’t be altogether sure that the memories the Pensieve was stocked with that evening were even the same ones that Snape usually made such a show of extracting.

-With this in mind, what I suspect is that the memories selected for removal that particular evening (and, I agree, it is quite possible all of those evenings, but I seriously doubt that Snape gives a good goddamn whether Voldemort knows how Potter and Black picked on him when they were all still at school, and there is nothing in that memory to reveal or confirm any former connection to Lily) were the ones that would be the most shocking and painful to Harry.
+With this in mind, what I suspect is that the memories selected for removal that particular evening (and, I agree, it is quite possible for all of those evenings, but I seriously doubt that Snape gives a good goddamn whether Voldemort knows how Potter and Black picked on him when they were all still at school, and there is nothing in that memory to reveal or confirm any previous connection to Lily) were the very memories that would be the most shocking and painful to Harry.
 What’s more, I would wager that all three of the memories extracted that evening were hand-picked to show James Potter and Sirius Black in the very worst possible light.